papihub/drlnd_continuous_control/README.md

 **Unity Environment**: Download the unity environment from [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip).
 This is for windows 10 64bit OS.
 Please refer to the course material if you want the environment for a different OS.

 ## Environment
-In this environment the observation/state space has 33 dimensions corresponding to position, rotation, velocity, and angular velocities of the arm.
+In this environment the observation/state space has 33 dimensions corresponding to position, rotation, velocity, and angular velocities of the arms.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.
 The action space in continuous.

 The course provides two versions of this environment.
 Version 1 is for a single agent and version 2 has 20 identical agents each with its own copy of the environment.
 I chose to use version 2 with 20 agents.